Statistical Reports: Civilian Fire Casualties - Older Adults

 Findings from this report:

-- The elderly continue to experience a disproportionate share of fire deaths: In 2007, older adults (aged 65 and older) represented 13 percent of the U.S. population but suffered more than 30 percent of all fire deaths.
+- Older adults continue to experience a disproportionate share of fire deaths.
+In 2010, older adults (age 65 or older) represented 13 percent of the United States population but suffered 35 percent of all fire deaths.

-- The relative risk of individuals aged 65 and over dying in a fire is 2.6 times greater than that of the general population.
-The risk worsens as age increases.
-The risk for adults ages 65 to 74 is 1.9, but soars to 4.4 for those over the age of 84.
+- The relative risk of individuals age 65 or over dying in a fire was 2.7 times greater than that of the general population.
+The risk worsened as age increased.
+The relative risk for adults ages 65 to 74 was 1.9, but soared to 4.6 for those over the age of 84.

-- Older American Indians/Alaska Natives and African-Americans are at much greater risk of dying in a fire than their Asian/Pacific Islander or White fellow citizens.
-Older Asian/Pacific Islanders have nearly the same relative risk as the general population.
+- Older American Indians/Alaska Natives and African-Americans were at a much greater risk of dying in a fire than their Asian/Pacific Islander or white fellow citizens.
+Older Asian/Pacific Islanders had 20 percent less risk than the general population.

-- Older males are 52 percent more likely to die in fires than older females.
+- Older males were 62 percent more likely to die in fires than older females.

-- The elderly are more vulnerable in a fire than the general population due to a combination of factors including mental and physical frailties, greater use of medications, and elevated likelihood of living in a poverty situation.
+- Older adults were more vulnerable in a fire than the general population due to a combination of factors including mental and physical frailties, greater use of medications, and elevated likelihood of living in a poverty situation.